a review of Sin And Punishment: Successor To The Sky ã€Žç½ªã¨ç½° å®‡å®™ã®å¾Œç¶™è€… ã€tsumi to batsu: sora no koukeisha (japanese title)

 Robots are a sin, and they must be punished by being destroyed with lasers.

 So here’s how you play the game.
 You are a guy with a gun.
 Your guy is running at full speed.
 The camera is behind your back.
 You use the analog stick on the nunchuk to move your guy around.
 You use the Wii remote pointer to aim your crosshair.
 On the Nintendo 64, you used the directional pad to move your guy and the analog stick to aim.
 Sin and Punishment 2 lets you use a Gamecube pad, for the insipid “purists”.
 You’d be a fool to use it.
-The shit in this game gets way too real way too quickly.
-Get over yourself, and use the fucking Wii remote.
+The stuff in this game gets way too real way too quickly.
+Get over yourself, and use the hecking Wii remote.

 You press the little button on the nunchuk to make your guy jump.
 You press the big button, in conjunction with a direction on the analog stick, to make him roll.
 To roll in the “traditional” controls, you have to double-tap a direction on the directional pad.
-That worked pretty well in the Nintendo 64 game, though in the sequel, as we said in the last paragraph, the shit gets way too real way too fast, so it’s probably better if you just use the instant, one-button roll command.
+That worked pretty well in the Nintendo 64 game, though in the sequel, as we said in the last paragraph, the stuff gets way too real way too fast, so it’s probably better if you just use the instant, one-button roll command.

 You press the B button — the trigger button — on the Wii remote to shoot.
 That’s important!
 Remember that part!
 For most of the game, as in any bullet hell experience, you’re going to be following the ABS rule: “Always Be Shooting”.